 Consumers are wanting more and more tailored products and experiences in a fast-changing world.
 Heineken has to constantly improve their branding marketing techniques while maintaining a consistent value image to be at the top for nearly 150 years.
 The brand’s campaigns were meticulously created to offer shareable themes, increase brand awareness, and maintain the brand’s position as the world’s top brewery.
 Despite its brilliant product portfolio and reach, the company is facing increasing competition, especially on a local level with craft beers and the merged strength of SAB and Miller.

 Even the best brands can suffer at the hands of increasing competition in the market.
 In the face of rising competition, impactful marketing becomes a necessity for the company.
 Hence, gaining a professional understanding of digital marketing is essential if you wish to work in highly competitive industries such as alcoholic beverages.
-If marketing is something that interests you, you should definitely check out the Post Graduation Programme in Digital Marketing offered by IIDE that will help you transform into the managerial candidate in the marketing department of top companies.
+If marketing is something that interests you, you should definitely check out the Post Graduation Programme in Digital Marketing offered by IIDE which will help you transform into the managerial candidate in the marketing department of top companies.

-Want to know more about the marketing strategies and business models of different companies?
+Thus here we conclude our blog on the SWOT analysis of Heineken.
+But wait do you want to know more about the marketing strategies and business models of different companies?
 Head on over to IIDE’s Knowledge Portal to learn more!

 Thank you for your time and hope you liked what you read, if you have any thoughts to add to the discussion, please put them in the comment section below.